Forward-backward correlations between multiplicities in windows separated in azimuth and rapidity: The Model

-The second term (\ref{bSsm}) is proportional to the pair correlation function $\Lam{\yFB,\fFB}$ of a single string with some common factor depending on the acceptance $\aF$ of the forward window (\ref{ac}).
-In plots of the FB correlation coefficient $b$ as a function of $\yBF$ and $\fBF$ this contribution manifests itself as some structures above the level of the common LR pedestal (see Figs.\ref{sm9} and \ref{sm7} below), which justifies the name of this contribution as the short range (SR) one.
+The second term is proportional to the pair correlation function $\Lam{\yFB,\fFB}$ of a single string, which is scaled by a common factor that depends on the acceptance $\aF$ of the forward window (\ref{ac}).
+This contribution gives structure to the FB correlation coefficient $b$ above the constant term when plotted against $\yBF$ and $\fBF$.
+Hence, it is referred to as the short range (SR) contribution.